RubenDillon/tanzu/tap5/readme.md

 - https://backstage.spotify.com/learn/standing-up-backstage/configuring-backstage/7-authentication/

-        1. Create a new public project in Harbor and call it "tap-apps"
+        1. Create a new public project in Harbor and call it "tap-apps" and "tap-gitops"

 	2. Go to https://github.com/settings/applications/new to create your OAuth App.

 		Homepage URL should be https://github.com/login/oauth/authorize
 		Authorization callback URL should point to the auth backend, https://tap-gui.solateam.be/api/auth/github

+		Uncheck the Expire user authorization tokens under Callback URL Uncheck the Active box under Webhook

+	   The set of permissions granted to the application are: api, read_api, read_user, read_repository, write_repository, openid, and email.

 	3. Generate a new Client Secret and take a note of the Client ID and the Client Secret